-To apply, contact your local human service zone office (formerly know as county social service office).
-For local contact information, click on the county closest to your home on the locator map.
+To apply, contact a human service zone office.
+For contact information, click on the county closest to your home on the map.
 You may also view the Application for Assistance.
-Completing the application prior to visiting the County Social Service Office may help to shorten the eligibility determination process.
+Completing the application before going to a human service zone office may help to shorten the eligibility determination process.

-The Department of Human Services must follow federal and state laws on privacy.
+North Dakota Health and Human Services (HHS) follows federal and state laws on privacy.
 Only those whose job requires them to view your personal information in order to administer the programs, or process payments, have access to your information.
-Department of Human Services staff and Human Service Zone agency staff are bound by strict confidentiality rules that do not allow unauthorized disclosure of your personal information.
+Team members from HHS and Human Service Zone offices are bound by strict confidentiality rules that do not allow unauthorized disclosure of your personal information.

 BCAP helps aged, blind or disabled people, who need services in a licensed, basic care facility, to pay for their care.

-You must qualify for Medical Assistance (Medicaid).
-For those income and asset amounts check the eligibility requirements of that program.
+You must qualify for North Dakota Medicaid.
+For those income and asset amounts, check the eligibility requirements of that program.

-For information on applying for benefits, program eligibility, or an existing case, contact your local Human Service Zone office (formerly called county social services office), OR direct your questions to the department.
+For information on applying for benefits, program eligibility, or an existing case, contact a Human Service Zone office OR direct your questions to the department.